C4Q/AC-Android/cohort_5.4/unit_02/homework/homework_02_02.md

 - Code should be organized into methods and classes as appropriate to demonstrate good modularization and code reuse.
 - All submitted code should be formatted as defined by the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).

-This is a GROUP ASSIGNMENT, so each student will be responsible for their individual job title tasks, AND contribute an EQUAL AMOUNT OF CODE when working with their other teammates.
+This is a GROUP ASSIGNMENT, so each student will be responsible for their individual job title tasks, AND for contributing an EQUAL AMOUNT OF CODE when working with their other teammates.

 ### Fun Ideas